 Choose React Native framework for iOS app development if:

-⧪ you also want to develop an application with less resources and time availability
+➡ You want to develop an application with fewer resources and time availability

 And choose Swift iOS application development if: